This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch carrot cake cupcakes recipe, check out our Leftover Ingredients Recipe Finder.

-• Sugar: Granulated sugar helps to make the cupcakes light, delicious, and moist.
+• Sugar: Granulated sugar adds sweetness and helps keep the cupcakes light and moist.

-• Egg: One large egg adds moisture and creates structure to the cupcakes.
+• Egg: One large egg provides structure and moisture.

-• Carrots: This small batch carrot cake cupcake recipe calls for using 1/2 cup (53 grams) of grated carrots.
-I like to use a mini food processor to grate my carrots but you can use a box grater instead, or purchase pre-grated carrots from the supermarket.
-If you’ve got extra carrots, use them in a small batch of Morning Glory Muffins, Chicken Fried Rice, or Macaroni Salad.
+• Carrots: Use 1/2 cup (53 grams) grated carrots.
+I use a mini food processor, but a box grater or store-bought grated carrots work just fine.
+Use extra carrots in Morning Glory Muffins, Chicken Fried Rice, or Macaroni Salad.

-• Cream cheese: Use block-style full-fat cream cheese.
-Extra cream cheese can be used in Strawberry Icebox Cake or Lemon Cheesecake Mousse.
+• Cream cheese: Use block-style full-fat cream cheese for best texture.
+Use extra cream cheese in Strawberry Icebox Cake, Cheesecake Bars or Lemon Cheesecake Mousse.

 • Vanilla extract: For flavor